tunahanfaruk/T-/README.md

 # T-
-A programmeing language developed by Tunahan Faruk S.
+T minus is a programmeing language developed by Tunahan Faruk S.

 # For Writeing Some Thing
 write("something_you_want")